jonklein/niex/README.md

 Markdown cells are used for human-readable text using the [Markdown format](https://www.markdownguide.org/basic-syntax/).

 Code cells are used to store & execute Elixir code.
-To use a code cell, simply populate the cell and execute it using the "run" button.
+To use a code cell, simply populate the cell and execute it using the "run" button (or the key combo command-retrun).
 The cell output field will display the result of the execution.
 Cells must be explicity executed - if you make changes to code that other cells are dependent on, you must explicitly rerun those cell commands in order.

 #### Notebook & Interpreter State